getbubblenow/bubble/README.md

 It ensures that the appropriate packages are installed and proper databases and database users exist.

 `first_time_ubuntu.sh` command uses `apt` commands to install various packages, so Debian (or other Debian-based) distributions should work fine.
-If you are running on a non-Ubuntu system, copy that file to something like:
+If you are running a different OS or distribution, copy that file to something like:

     ./bin/first_time_myoperatingsystem.sh